Every Australian family is different and we all have different needs when it comes to choosing an air conditioner.

 Daikin air conditioners come with a huge variety of intelligent features to give you that extra level of comfort, economy and convenience.
 Here are just a few:

 Wi-Fi Smart Device Connectivity

 You can set and schedule the temperature in your home from anywhere using your smartphone device.
-Daikin D-Mobile and SkyFi app are free to download from the App store or Google Play.
+The Daikin D-Mobile app is free to download from the App store or Google Play.
 It’s perfect for coming home to a beautifully cool or warm home after you’ve been out and about.

 Our 2-Area Intelligent Eye infrared sensor directs air away from people in the room to prevent cold draughts and switches to energy efficient mode if people leave the room for more than 20 minutes.